synotechai/.github/profile/docs/installation.md

 > ```

 2.2.
 Create a data directory for persistence:
-- Choose or create a directory on your machine where you want to store Agent Flux's data
+- Choose or create a directory on your machine where you want to store Agent Syno's data
 - This can be any location you prefer (e.g., `C:/agent-flux-data` or `/home/user/agent-flux-data`)
-- This directory will contain all your Agent Flux files, like the legacy root folder structure:
+- This directory will contain all your Agent Syno files, like the legacy root folder structure:
   - `/memory` - Agent's memory and learned information
   - `/knowledge` - Knowledge base
   - `/instruments` - Instruments and functions
   - `/prompts` - Prompt files
   - `/work_dir` - Working directory
   - `.env` - Your API keys
-  - `settings.json` - Your Agent Flux settings
+  - `settings.json` - Your Agent Syno settings

 > [!TIP]
 > Choose a location that's easy to access and backup.
-All your Agent Flux data
+All your Agent Syno data
 > will be directly accessible in this directory.

 2.3.
 Run the container: